 Providing opportunities for and developing student leadership is very important at WHS.
-Student Executive positions are Head and Deputy Head Boy and Girl as well as Lead Prefects who chair various student council groups, composed of students from all year levels.
+Student Executive positions are Head and Deputy Head Students as well as Lead Prefects who chair various student council groups, composed of students from all year levels.

 In addition to the Student Executive, House Leaders and Deputy House Leaders lead the Houses in a series of competitive House events throughout the year.
-In addition House Leaders are responsible for organising and leading students, developing house spirit and leading with House assemblies.
+House Leaders are also responsible for organising and leading students, developing house spirit and leading with House assemblies.